zRenard/zRenardWatch/README.md

 * Use sleep mode (On/Off).
 In sleep mode, display only clock.
 * Option to select fond for hour (small, medium, big)
 * Redshift based sunrise and sunset of the location provided by the weather
+* RedShift mode (force red theme), also available as watch face parameter on the device
+* Night Vision mode (force green theme), also available as watch face parameter on the device

 ### Battery level show